-Those who know and love Jesus spontaneously want to tell others about him.
+Those who know and love Jesus want to tell others about him.
 As baptized and members of Christ’s Body, the Holy Spirit compels us to share God’s love with others and to invite them into a personal relationship with the Lord.
 But how can we respond to this call in a parish setting?
 To help Christian communities engage in evangelization, there are programs such as the Alpha Course, CCO Faith Study Series and Parish Evangelizing Cells.
 These can be used both online and in person.

 3 – The Sunday Experience